kal-aalrajhi/Fun-with-GPT-3/ai-fun/fun-with-gpt-3/README.md

 #### Challenges and Wins

 ##### Challenges
-- Learning to use React with only a couple days of experience with it and implementing GPT-3 with no prior experience.
+- Unable to get deployable to work without openAI automatically cycling the working API.
 ##### Wins
-- Working with asynchronous features and making sure the web app is fully accessable.
+- Learning to use React with only a couple days of experience with it and implementing GPT-3 with no prior experience.

 #### Project Overview And Goals
 - Use OOP to drive the design of the application and the code